CatmanThree/fs-part0/readme.md

       server-->>browser: URL Redirect
       deactivate server

-      Note right of browser: HTTP GET request to /notes - Reloads the page
+      Note right of browser: HTTP GET request to /notes - Reloads the page (same diagram given in the example!)
 ```

 # Part 05